Mikhail Bulgakov: Career

-Bulgakov considered emigration; he made his way to the city of Batum in 1921 to attempt to emigrate.
-His attempts failed; he then decided to move to Moscow and attempt a career as a writer.
-He arrived in Moscow in September 1921; his wife had arrived three weeks prior.
-He was appointed secretary to the literary section of Glavpolitprosvet, where he worked until November, when the literary section closed.
+Bulgakov considered emigration to the West; he made his way to the city of Batum in 1921 to attempt to emigrate.
+After meeting failure, he then decided to move to Moscow and attempt a career as a writer.
+He arrived in Moscow in September of that year; his wife had arrived three weeks prior.
+He was appointed secretary to the literary section of Glavpolitprosvet in October, where he worked until November, when the literary section closed.
 He began work on a novel there, which ultimately turned into his story Morphine.
 The story was published only once in his lifetime - in 1927.
 To make a living, he started working as a feuilleton writer for the newspapers Gudok and Nakanune.
 His work Diaboliad was written in 1923.

 The death of Bulgakov's mother from typhus on 1 February 1922 influenced the writing of The White Guard.
 He completed the novel in 1924.
 Early in 1924, Bulgakov attended a party hosted by Aleksey Tolstoy, where he met Lyubov Belozerskaya.
 The same year, Bulgakov divorced Tatyana Lappa.
 In April of the next year, he married Belozerskaya.
 The White Guard began serialization in 1925; he dedicated the work to Belozerskaya.

 The White Guard caught the attention of the Moscow Art Theatre.
 Bulgakov was invited in April 1925 to turn his work into a play, to be staged at the theater.
 The play was staged under the name The Days of the Turbins in October 1926, and met with success.
 Also in 1925 Bulgakov was approached by the Vakhtangov Theatre to write a play for them based on The White Guard.
 Bulgakov offered to write them another play.
 The resulting play, Zoyka's Apartment, was also staged in October 1926, and a third play, The Crimson Island, was staged at the Kamerny Theatre in December 1928.
 His plays were popular with viewers, but attracted negative reviews from critics.